 We made it to the summit!
 13km of effort in the cold and the dark and now we were here.
-We looked out over to the horizon and all we could see was a blanket of clouds below us, the sign was trying to break through and then, it did just that.
+We looked out over to the horizon and all we could see was a blanket of clouds below us, the sun was trying to break through, and then, it did just that.

-We hung out watched the clouds and shooting for about an hour at the summit.
-Our fingers were frozen and we decided we had hit the limit and needed to trek back down to cooler temperatures.
+We hung out watched the clouds and shot for about an hour at the summit.
+Our fingers were frozen and we decided we had hit the limit and needed to trek back down to warmer temperatures.
 We were really lucky that the sun was out, which softened the blow of the cold summit.
 I can’t imagine it on a cold, rainy morning!

 The trek back down was quite slow but it was great to see all of the scenery we missed in the darkness the night before.
 We kept our eyes peeled for the elusive Quetzal but didn’t spot any.
 Some of the jungle scenes on the way down are beautiful and almost worth the hike in themselves.